 Research shows connecting with animals eases your anxiety.
 According to the Human Animal Bond Research Institute (HABRI), owning a pet helps you and your family members with stress management:

 “Scientific research has found that human-animal interaction (HAI) can help reduce anxiety, depression, and loneliness.”

 Using animals to ease your stress can be helpful in online sessions.
 Attending relationship counselling from home puts you in the same space as your beloved animals, where a quick pat, snuggle, or hug has been shown to provide comfort and alleviate worry.

 9. Works well if you’re in a long-distance relationship or you can’t be together in the same place for therapy

-There’s more freedom for you and your partner with online couples counselling if you can’t be in the same room together due to being in a long-distance relationship, one partner is a fly-in-fly-out worker or any other reason that is keeping you apart.
+There’s more freedom for you and your partner with online couples counselling if you can’t be in the same room together due to being in a long-distance relationship, one partner being a fly-in-fly-out worker or any other reason that is keeping you apart.

 You can attend video sessions together from the same space or be in different locations and still attend the session at the same time.

-Whether you’re in Sydney and he’s in Perth, or you’re at home, and she’s at the office, online relationship counselling provides the flexibility to work around your life.
+Whether you’re in Sydney and he’s in Perth, or you’re at home and she’s at the office, online relationship counselling provides the flexibility to work around your life.